Massachusetts Know Your Rights - Page 3 of 40 - GLAD Law

 And in 2012, states including Maine, Maryland, Washington, and Minnesota for the first time approved of marriage at the ballot.

 The plaintiffs in Goodridge v.
-Massachusetts Department of Public Health, which won the freedom to marry in Massachusetts.
+Massachusetts Department of Public Health,

 The marriage story is a story of democracy in action, of involving people and all branches of governments, of people from all walks of life and public and private institutions stepping up.